In this guide, we’ll show you how to test with Cookies in GTmetrix

 Here’s an example of what a cookie might be for an age verification modal:

-Make a note of all the cookie’s details, particularly the Name, Content, and Domain.
-Chrome has user-friendly names for some of the options that correspond to cookie options e.g., Send for =
+Make a note of all the cookie’s details, particularly the Name, Value, and Domain.

 If you cannot find your relevant cookies, you may need to input all of the stored cookies for your site.
 More on this here.